kanansharma04/score-eazy-webdev/README.md

 - **Responsive Breakpoints**: 6
 - **Browser Compatibility**: 95%+

-## 🔮 Future Enhancements

-- [ ] Add blog section for counseling tips
-- [ ] Implement online booking system
-- [ ] Add video testimonials
-- [ ] Create admin dashboard
-- [ ] Integrate payment processing
-- [ ] Add multi-language support
-- [ ] Implement dark mode toggle
-- [ ] Add PWA capabilities

 ---

 ⭐ **Star this repository if you found it helpful!**

-For questions or support, please [open an issue](https://github.com/kanansharma04/score-eazy-webdev/issues) or contact the development team.
+For questions or support, please [open an issue](https://github.com/kanansharma04/score-eazy-webdev/issues)